-Yes I did subscribe to Medify Overall, I thought it was very helpful.
+Yes, I did subscribe to Medify Overall, I thought it was very helpful.
 The tutorials were really good and I would say that the course was 100% worth it.
-However, I did think the their QR and DM questions were slightly more difficult than the real test in my opinion.
+However, I did think their QR and DM questions were slightly more difficult than the real test in my opinion.

 Another candidate replied:

 Yes, I did, I think your study guide supplements the course really well by the way.
 I got the Medify course because of the volume of questions, I personally had no issues and thought all the questions were reflective of the exam.